fonttools/fontbakery/README.md

 ...where `$FONTBAKERY_GIT_REPO` should be the name of the directory where you checked out Font Bakery source code.
 Obviously, you can also use any other alternative way of making `FontValidator.exe` available in your system path.

-FontValidator includes some hinting instruction validation tests.
+FontValidator includes some hinting instruction validation checks.
 These rely on a customized version of the Freetype library.
 In order to enable those, you'll need to use the custom build available in this repo by doing:

 ```
 export LD_PRELOAD=$FONTBAKERY_GIT_REPO/prebuilt/custom_freetype/libfreetype.so